tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_player.md

     print "OnPlayerSleepEnded works!"
 ```

- * Called when a player awakes
+ * Called when the player awakes
  * No return behavior

 ## OnRocketLaunched